-Bitter Apple has been a popular dog-training device and chew deterrent since 1960.
+Bitter spray for dogs has been a popular dog-training device and chew deterrent since 1960.
 It normally comes in a spray form, and while the smell can't be detected by humans, both the taste and the smell are harsh to dogs.
 It is non-toxic and won't stain carpet or fabric so it is frequently used as an anti-chew device.
-By spraying Bitter Apple on items in your home such as shoes or furniture, your dog is discouraged from chewing on them.
-While Bitter Apple is effective for most dogs, it does not work for all.
+By spraying apple bitters for dogs on items in your home such as shoes or furniture, your dog is discouraged from chewing on them.

 Bitter spray is effective for most dogs; however, it does not necessarily work for all.
 Check out alternatives to apple bitters for dogs that you might already have in your home.

 Listerine kills germs and chewability

 Listerine — a mouthwash designed to kill germs that cause bad breath — is also an effective chew deterrent for many dogs.
 Get the original flavor if you plan to use it.
 Don't get the orange or mint varieties since the idea is to make the item taste unpleasant to a dog.

 Lightly spritz the area or item you do not want the dog to chew.
 Listerine has a high alcohol content — so you would not want your dog to consume any — but this also makes it an effective antiseptic on a cut or wound.
 The smell combined with the flavor helps prevent the dog from biting himself and making an injury worse.

 Don't substitute other mouthwash for Listerine.
 Some brands contain xylitol which helps fight dental bacteria in humans but can be lethal to your pet according to the American Kennel Club.